justpy-org/justpy/docs/tutorial/model_and_data.md

  We add the two attributes `repeat` and `initial_text` to `MyDiv`.
 The first, `repeat` determines how many time the model value will be repeated in the text.
 We give each corner a different value.

- Using `model` and custom `model_update` methods you can disseminate data to different areas and elements on the page and design specific functionality.